anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 ### How Will This Be Achieved:
 1. Entertainment:
   - Diverse Word Database: Include a wide range of words from different categories to keep the game interesting.
-  - Engaging User Interface: Design an attractive and intuitive interface to enhance the overall gaming experience.
+  - Engaging User Interface: Design a simple interface to increase the overall gaming experience.
 2. Education:
   - Word Categories: Categorize words based on difficulty levels or themes (e.g., science, geography, history) to cater to different learning objectives.
   - Progress Tracking: Allow players to track their progress in terms of the words they have successfully guessed, promoting a sense of accomplishment.
-3. User Engagement:
+3. Player Engagement:
   - Regular Updates: Keep the game content fresh by regularly updating the word database, introducing new features, or hosting events.
 4. Learning and Improvement:
   - Feedback Mechanism: Provide immediate feedback on each guessed letter, indicating whether it is correct or incorrect.